-Only a few birds are primarily winter residents, arriving in fall and staying until spring, including Yellow-bellied Sapsucker, Red-breasted Nuthatch, Winter Wren, Yellow-rumped Warbler, White-throated Sparrow, and Dark-eyed Junco—though a few of these can be found in the nearby mountains in summer.
+Only a few birds are primarily winter residents, arriving in fall and staying until spring, including Yellow-bellied Sapsucker, Red-breasted Nuthatch, Winter Wren, Yellow-rumped Warbler, White-throated Sparrow, and Dark-eyed Junco.

 Spring and fall migrants not normally seen in summer and winter (except when lakes and rivers are unfrozen) include Tundra Swan, Wood Duck, American Black Duck, Bufflehead, Ring-necked Duck, Hooded Merganser, Common Loon, and Pied-billed Grebe.
 A few songbirds such as Hermit Thrush and Cape May and Blackpoll Warblers also pass through twice a year.

-Elevation 2,560 ft.
-Located in West Virginia’s Preston County, this is a relict wetland complex supporting northern plants and animals at a southern latitude.
+This is a relict wetland complex supporting northern plants and animals at a southern latitude.
 The Nature Conservancy owns more than 300 acres in the Cranesville Swamp Nature Sanctuary.
 A boardwalk provides access to the mountain bog habitat and the area surrounding it is open to the sky.
 Bird life in the swamp is varied depending on the season and weather.
-High elevation species include Blue-headed Vireos, Blackthroated Blue Warblers, Black-throated Green Warblers, American Redstarts, Northern Waterthrushes, Canada Warblers, and Dark-eyed Juncos.
+High elevation species include: Blue-headed Vireos, Black-throated Blue Warblers, Black-throated Green Warblers, American Redstarts, Northern Waterthrushes, Canada Warblers, and Dark-eyed Juncos.
 Other fairly common birds include Ruffed Grouse, Wild Turkey, Green Herons, Yellow-billed Cukoos, Red-bellied woodpeckers, Downy Woodpeckers, Gray Catbirds, Swamp Sparrows, and Indigo Buntings.
 Be on the lookout for birds of prey including hawks, falcons and owls.

-Elevation 2460 to 2620 ft.
-Located in West Virginia’s Preston County, Cathedral State Park is an ancient hemlock forest of majestic proportions, and one of the last living commemorations of the vast virgin hemlock forest which once flourished in the Appalachian highlands.
+Cathedral State Park is an ancient hemlock forest of majestic proportions, and one of the last living commemorations of the vast virgin hemlock forest which once flourished in the Appalachian highlands.
 Trees up to 90 feet in height and 21 feet in circumference form cloisters in the park.
 The park is maintained by the State of West Virginia as a natural area, to provide habitat for birds and wildlife.
 Birds that may be found in the park include Eastern Screech Owls, Barred Owls, Blue-headed Vireos, Hermit Thrushes, Wood Thrushes, Northern Parulas, Magnolia Warblers, Black-throated Blue Warblers, Black-throated Green Warblers, Canada Warblers, Scarlet Tanagers, Dark-eyed Juncos, Rose-breasted Grosbeaks and Baltimore Orioles.
-Web site: www.cathedralstatepark.com
+Website: www.cathedralstatepark.com

 Bands of rock cliffs line the Cheat River Gorge and provide numerous overlooks.
 The centerpiece among these is the main overlook, which furnishes a panorama of the gorge and distant horizons.
 A maze of enormous boulders and cliffs fascinates hikers, and the trails are especially lovely in June when the rhododendron and mountain laurel are in bloom.
 Several trails wind through forest valleys and over ridges, and a number of creeks beckon the explorer.
 Glade Run is dammed to form a 6-acre pond that is regularly stocked with trout.
 The observant hiker can hear and sometimes see squirrels, chipmunks, hawks, owls, turkeys, turkey vulture, songbirds, fox and deer throughout the forest.

-Elevation 997 ft.
-The 91-acre Core Arboretum on the Evansdale Campus of West Virginia University is the most popular and most rewarding birding spot in Morgantown.
-The Arboretum is mostly old-growth forest on steep hillside and Monongahela River flood plain.
+The 91-acre Core Arboretum is mostly old-growth forest on steep hillside and Monongahela River floodplain.
 Approximately 3.5 miles of trails provide access to densely wooded areas and 3 acres of lawn planted with specimen trees.
 Many local birders visit the Arboretum during spring migration to see as many as three dozen species of warblers as well as other neo-tropical migrants.
 Nearly 200 species of birds have been observed since it opened to the public in 1954.
-Warblers, Hermit and Swainson’s Thrushes, Great Blue Heron, Woodpeckers, Eastern Wood-Pewee, Acadian Flycatcher, Gnatchatcher, Wood Thrush, Gray Catbird, Yellow-throated and Prothonotary Warblers, Eastern Towhee, White-throated Sparrow, Dark-eyed Junco, Scarlet Tanager, Northern Cardinal, and Indigo Bunting.
-(Guided tours are held the last week of April and first week of May, e-mail: [email protected] or call (304) 293-5201 ext.
+Warblers, Hermit and Swainson’s Thrushes, Great Blue Heron, Woodpeckers, Eastern Wood-Pewee, Acadian Flycatcher, Gnatcatcher, Wood Thrush, Gray Catbird, Yellow-throated and Prothonotary Warblers, Eastern Towhee, White-throated Sparrow, Dark-eyed Junco, Scarlet Tanager, Northern Cardinal, and Indigo Bunting.
+(Guided tours are held the last week of April and the first week of May, e-mail: [email protected] or call (304) 293-5201 ext.
 31547 for more information about bird walks and group tours)

 A former railroad right-of-way along the east bank of the river stretches from the Pennsylvania state line 29 miles south to Prickett’s Fort State Park north of Fairmont.
 Several miles through downtown Morgantown are paved and called the Caperton Trail.